grandmastertux/django-pluralsight-training/django-fundamentals-course/README.md

         1. settings.py = how the project is defined to configure the project
         2. urls.py = assigns URL's to the various pages
         3. wsgi.py = used for deploying to a production server

+    urls.py
+        path(r'^welcome$',welcome) - (regex of the url, name of the view function) If only using the carrot at the beginning it would force that is had to start with welcome If only using the dollar sign at the end, it would force that had to end with welcome If using both, it would need to be an exact match of welcome If not using either, then any url that contains welcome will work If we want welcome to be at the root URL, then keep carrot and dollar sign and remove the word welcome

+    When creating a new project, predefined apps will be included with your django project.
+    Migrations are Django’s way of propagating changes you make to your models (adding a field, deleting a model, etc.) into your database schema. python.exe .\manage.py showmigrations
+        python.exe .\manage.py migrate - runs all pending migrations

+    python.exe .\manage.py startapp gameplay
+        admin.py - configure django admin interface
+        apps.py - configures the app itself
+        models.py - model classes for this app tests.py - unit testing
+        views.py - gameplay views
+        __init__.py - makes this into a Python package

+    After updating models.py then run - python.exe .\manage.py makemigrations
+    To see the SQL that will be created independent of the platform run - python.exe .\manage.py sqlmigrate gameplay 0001 After making changes to the model.py run - python.exe .\manage.py makemigrations and then python.exe .\manage.py migrate